Program Tracking: What You Need to Know

 Q: This is confusing.
 Do you have any tips?

-- Download the Programming and Activity Count Tracker from the Annual Report website.
+- Here’s a 13.5 minute video (created by Leah) about using the Programming and Activity Count Tracker, which you can download from the Annual Report website.

 - Count in-person events, virtual live events (along with number of views of the recording), and virtual pre-recorded